Tokyo Metro, The Best Way To Explore Tokyo

 ![]() |

-Of course, no trip to Tokyo would be complete without a visit to Shibuya, the busiest area of Tokyo.
-From Asakusa, I took the Tokyo Metro for a 38-minute ride to Shibuya and spent the rest of the evening here.
+Of course, no trip to Tokyo would be complete without a visit to Shibuya, the city’s busiest area.
+From Asakusa, I took the Tokyo Metro for a 38-minute ride to Shibuya and spent the rest of the evening there.

 ![]() |